the1mason/Prototype.ModularMVC/readme.md

 ## Requirements

-Develipers should be able to extend application's functionality by creating plugins.
+Developers should be able to extend application's functionality by creating plugins.

 Plugins should be able to extend site's functionality both on the client and server side.